 After you submit a complete application form, you will receive occasional email reminders about any outstanding application materials via email.
 An admission counselor may call you to offer assistance as well.

 We strive to deliver transfer admission decisions within two weeks (ten business days) after an application has been submitted in full.
 But we cannot review an application until it is complete.

 After you hit "submit" on your application form, your next steps including completing your application, getting a head start on the financial aid process, and exploring the opportunities available to you as a future Florida Tech student.

 Have official copies of all of your college transcripts sent to the Office of Undergraduate Admission at Florida Institute of Technology, 150 W. University Blvd., Melbourne, FL 32901.
-If you have an unofficial copy, you may scan and email it to us or fax it to 321-674-8004.
+If you have an unofficial copy, you may scan and upload it during the application process or fax it to 321-674-8004.
 While official transcripts are required prior to enrollment and transfer credit evaluation, we can use unofficial transcripts for initial evaluation purposes.
 Remember, if you have earned fewer than 24 credit hours at the time of application, you must also submit your high school transcript(s) and standardized test (SAT or ACT) scores.

 You've been an undergraduate student for some time, so hopefully you already understand the importance and value of filing the FAFSA.
 If you've never completed the FAFSA before, now's the time!
 The FAFSA is your gateway to eligibility for a variety of need-based financial aid opportunities.
 Use Florida Tech code 001469 when filing.